 Heading North, ride through the original Scottish capital of Perth and continue through the spectacular Cairngorms National Park, this mountain range is twice the size of the Lake District and has incredible views out over the forests, rivers and lochs.
-Following the iconic biker’s route ‘The North Coast 500’ you reach the most Northerly point in the British Isles, John O’Groats.
+Following the iconic biker’s route ‘The North Coast 500’ you reach John o’Groats, just 11 miles from Dunnet Head, the mostly northerly point of mainland Britain.
 From here carry on west on the coastal road and cross over to the beautiful Island of Skye, this island connected to Scotland’s Northwest coast by bridge is known for its rugged beauty, small fishing villages and medieval castles.
 Then you will ride the full length of Loch Ness and Loch Lochy, past Ben Nevis (the highest peak in the British Isles) before visiting Glencoe and onto Oban.

 Heading South again, ride through the rolling Trossachs National Park and along the bonnie bonnie banks of Loch Lomond… on the route to your hotel over the border in the quiet Lake District National Park.
 Three National parks on the agenda today.
 The Lake District park is followed by the Yorkshire Dales park and finally the Peak District park.
 In the last of these three parks you’ll conquer the famous ‘cat and fiddle’ road down to your hotel near Ashbourne.
 Heading back to the Southeast you visit the renowned National Motorcycle Museum with its huge collection of classic British bikes, before riding a route which has remained unchanged for almost 2000 years, the original Roman road to the north, the ‘Fosse way’.